 Lack of Alignment Between Sales and Marketing Teams

-To overcome this, both teams need to align on goals, share insights, and collaborate frequently.
+To fix this, both teams need to align on goals, share insights, and collaborate often.

-Using the same CRM and data tools ensures everyone has access to the same information, improving coordination and boosting results.
+Using the same CRM and data tools keeps everyone on the same page.
+It improves coordination and helps sales teams close more deals.

 Identifying and Prioritizing the Right Accounts